 Seasoned burglars it seems are not fooled or deterred by non-working security – such as fake alarms, cameras or security systems.

-On the other had, it appears that too much security can backfire.
-It could suggest the presence of having very high value items that are worth hiding!
+On the other hand, it appears that too much security can backfire.
+It could suggest the presence of having very high-value items that are worth hiding!

 6. Lax security at parties:

 Some burglars described how they were able to enter homes through open doors during a large party or celebration, help themselves to drinks and snacks, and then go into rooms to steal items!

 This makes sense when you consider that during parties people often leave the front door open and invite guests to leave their bags and/or gifts in a bedroom or other designated space.